How to Make Money in Real Estate: 8 Proven Ways You don't need an enormous amount of capital to find and execute lucrative deals.

 If there's positive cash flow in a residential rental, then it could be a great investment.
-However, you'll likely not find that too easily, unless the current owner is unloading for personal reasons due to a divorce or other need to liquidate that property that necessitates having some cash on hand.
+However, you'll likely not find that too easily unless the current owner is unloading for personal reasons due to a divorce or other need to liquidate that property that necessitates having some cash on hand.

-2. Lease options
+2. Lease Options

 Lease options can be a great way to get involved in real estate without having to put up a significant amount of capital or even have great credit at the outset.
 You're leasing with an option to buy.
-This tends to work well when the real estate market is climbing because you're creating a pre-set price at which you can later purchase the property.
+This tends to work well when the housing market is climbing because you're creating a pre-set price at which you can later purchase the property.

 If, for example, the property market climbs substantially, you can buy that property at a discount.
-You could also potentially turn around and sell your rights for that purchase to someone else.
+You could also turn around and sell your rights for that purchase to someone else.
 The clear bet here is on the bull market in real estate.
 As long as this is an option you can exercise and not something set in stone that says you have to purchase at the end of the lease regardless, then you could very well turn a profit.

 How much will the home be worth once you've invested in fixes and repairs?
 To accurately determine that, you need a strong relationship with a general contractor and an on-site tour of the property.
-While buying site-unseen at an auction might seem alluring, unless you really know what you're doing, you could lose money.
-However, making money on a home-renovation flip can be rather straightforward -- as long as you understand the underlying costs and potential value.
+While buying site unseen at an auction might seem alluring, unless you really know what you're doing, you could lose money.
+However, making money on a home-renovation flip can be rather straightforward — as long as you understand the underlying costs and potential value.

 John and Julie Wakefield, a husband-and-wife flipping team who've done hundreds of flips, say something similar.
-They advise not to bite off more than you can chew, and more importantly, you should look for creative ways to help others.
-Success as a real estate investor has as much to do with how creatively you can solve problems as it does how well you can crunch the numbers.
+They advise you not to bite off more than you can chew, and more importantly, you should look for creative ways to help others.
+Success as a real estate investor has as much to do with how creatively you can solve problems as it does with how well you can crunch the numbers.

-4. Contract flipping
+4. Contract Flipping

 One way that you can make money from real estate without having to put up very much capital or credit is to flip contracts.
 All you have to do is find a distressed seller and a motivated buyer, then bring them together.
-While locating a distressed seller might seem difficult, Clothier has systemized the entire process for doing this.
+While locating a distressed seller might seem complicated, Clothier has systemized the entire process for doing this.
 The trick with contract flipping is to identify the distressed seller and locate a ready-to-go buyer.